-- Gives developers a lot of access to the system parameters and the rights that can be granted to different applications.
+- Gives developers wide access to the system parameters and the rights that can be granted to different applications.

 - Good documentation in general for developers.

-- Pico allows developers to create their own kiosk modes and don’t mind them tinkering with similar system level functions.
+- Pico allows developers to create their own kiosk modes and lets them tinker with similar system level functions.

 - Good and quick responses on questions from the Pico Development Support team.

 - The Pico SDK is behind the Oculus SDK in terms of development.
-For instance, not being integrated in the Unity VR plug-in framework.
+For instance, it is not integrated in the Unity VR plug-in framework.

 - Very few forums due to the Pico developer community being much smaller than the Oculus community.